-The sketch shows which curves should be cut into which parts.
+The illustration points out which curves should be cut into which parts.

-Lightly plot the curve on the rear piece.
-You will get a nice curve if you bend a thin flexible band of approximately 100 cm in length to the desired arch and then have a helper trace this curve for you.
+Lightly draw the curve on the rear piece.
+You will get a nice curve if you bend a thin flexible band of approximately 100 cm length until you get the desired arch and then have a helper trace this curve for you onto the rear piece.

 To mark the curve on the sides and the tray table, use pots of the appropriate size.

-Now cut along the mark with a jigsaw.
+Now cut the wood along the marked curve with a jigsaw.

-There are 4 mm through-holes in the base plate and the side panels.
-Counter-bore these holes so that the screw heads do not later protrude.
+There are 4 mm clearance holes in the base plate and the side panels, see illustration.
+Counter-bore these holes so that the screw heads do not protrude later.

-The holes for the feet in the corners of the base plate have a 6 mm diameter.
+The holes for the legs in the corners of the base plate should have a 6 mm diameter.
 Counter-bore these holes, too.

 In order to later attach the Bedside Crib to the parents’ bed with a Velcro strap, make a slot in the base plate at the front edge (1 cm towards the inside, about 30 × 4 mm).
 Lightly mark the slot in pencil, make several holes with the 4 mm drill until the jigsaw blade fits, and then cut it out with the jigsaw.